clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

 ---
 title: BookInfo
-description: Running BookInfo application with different policies.
+description: Running BookInfo application with different policies
 ---

-The tutorial sets up [Istio BookInfo application][] in different clusters.
+The tutorial sets up the [Istio BookInfo application][] in different clusters.
 The tutorial demonstrates the use of AccessPolicy and PrivilegedAccessPolicy custom resources.
-The tutorial shows different load-balancing policies like: random, round-robin or static destination.
+The tutorial shows different load-balancing policies like: random, round robin or static destination.
 For more details, see the [policies documentation][].
 This test creates three kind clusters:

-* Two Product-Page microservice (application frontend) and details microservice run on the first cluster.
+* Two productpage microservices (application frontend) and a details microservice run on the first cluster.
-* The Reviews-V2 (display rating with black stars) and Rating microservices run on the second cluster.
+* The reviews-v2 (display rating with black stars) and rating microservices run on the second cluster.
-* The Reviews-V3 (display rating with red stars) and Rating microservices run on the third cluster.
+* The reviews-v3 (display rating with red stars) and rating microservices run on the third cluster.

 System illustration: